 Desmond briefly goes over the history of public housing.
 Big government-run projects are largely a thing of the past, and today most poor people live in private housing.
 But because funding hasn’t kept up with the need, he writes, only about a quarter of families that qualify for help paying their rent actually get any.
 The wait list for a housing voucher is often measured not in months or even years, but in decades.

-(If you’re interested in reading more about how these problems disproportionately affect African-Americans—and in the role that legal segregation has played—I strongly recommended reading The Color of Law, by Richard Rothstein.
+(If you’re interested in reading more about how these problems disproportionately affect African-Americans—and in the role that legal segregation has played—I strongly recommend reading The Color of Law, by Richard Rothstein.
 I was stunned by the huge role that federal policy has played in creating segregated housing patterns.)

 Evicted raises one big question that it doesn’t really answer: How can low-income neighborhoods have cheap real estate and vacant houses, but still lack decent affordable homes?
 As Desmond notes, the average rent for a two-bedroom apartment in Milwaukee’s highest-poverty areas was only $50 less than the citywide median.
 But he doesn’t say a lot about what causes this, for example how restrictive zoning and strict building codes may drive up the cost of even a modest home.